The following text is a chapter from my book The A to Z of Learning German: 26 ideas to make learning German more exciting and fun!

 Of course, not everybody can do that, so how about a pretend visit.
 Either way, there are some great ways online to practise your German reading and then either just enjoy what you’ve read or book a holiday for real.

 First obvious choice is Tourism in Germany.
 This site has a wealth of information about Germany and where to holiday.
 You can either read everything in English if you’re after information or change the language to German to turn it into a reading exercise.
 It also has a travel planner for you to plan your own journey, either for real or pretend.
-I suggest you try out the travel planner in your own language so that you know how to use it, then change the language to German and play!
+I suggest you try out the travel planner in your own language so that you know how to use it, then change the language to German and play and if you are really thinking about traveling, I highly suggest to get a travel medical insurance so that you are fully covered!

 If you are interested in a particular town or area, search for them in Google and read about them on their websites.
 Or use Wikipedia to read about that place in German, then, if need be, check on the left hand side if there is an English version.
 You won’t find an exact translation but most of the text is pretty similar, enough to give you an idea whether you understood an article correctly or not.